erthink/libmdbx/README.md

 conference](http://www.highload.ru/2015/abstracts/1831.html).

 Since 2017 _libmdbx_ is used in [Fast Positive Tables](https://gitflic.ru/project/erthink/libfpta),
-and development is funded by [Positive Technologies](https://www.ptsecurity.com).
+and until 2025 development was funded by [Positive Technologies](https://www.ptsecurity.com).

 On 2022-04-15 the Github administration, without any warning nor explanation, deleted _libmdbx_ along with a lot of other projects,